ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 ### Datasets

 Our two objectives of price and carbon require two signals - a price signal and a carbon signal.
 For this study I'm using data from 2014 to end of 2020:

 - price signal = 30 minute trading price in South Australia,
 - carbon signal = 5 minute NEMDE data + NEM generator carbon intensity in South Australia.

+The NEMDE data offers a marginal carbon intensity, which is different from the more commonly reported average carbon intensity.
+If you aren't clear about the difference, [check out this post on average versus marginal carbon intensity](https://adgefficiency.com/energy-basics-average-vs-marginal-carbon-emissions/).

 The 30 minute price data is upsampled to 5 minutes to align with the carbon data.
 The battery is optimized in monthly blocks.